boston-dynamics/spot-sdk/docs/concepts/choreography/move_reference.md

 ![](gif_images/image13.gif)

 Runs the hop gait.
-Is extendable to run for for an arbitrary duration.
+Is extendable to run for an arbitrary duration.

 Parameter | Effect
 --|--